robertialenti/Bike-Share/README.md

 - Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core, between avenue des Pins and rue Smith.
 - Axis 5: Bellechasse: An East-West axis running on Bellechase between de Gaspe and Chatelain, predominantly in the Rosemont-La Petite-Patrie borough, and intersecting with Axis 1 of the REV at Saint-Denis/Bellechasse.

-While the REV has been touted as a success by bike enthusiasts, this is the first attempt - as far as I know - to causally evaluate the REV's effect on rideshare utilization.
+While the REV has been touted as a success by bike enthusiasts, this is the first attempt - as far as I know - to causally evaluate the its effect on rideshare utilization.

 ## Data
 The project primilarly relies on ride-level data made freely available by Bixi for the period April 2014 - July 2024.
 I also use data from the City of Montreal, which has geocoded all of the city's existing bike network, as well as daily weather data from Environment Canada.